VectorInstitute/FL4Health/research/picai/README.md

 poetry install --with "picai"
 ```

 This will setup an environment with the proper dependencies to run the provided scripts out of the box.
-For more information about environment configuration, please refer to the [main documentation](/README.md).
+For more information about environment configuration, please refer to the [documentation](/CONTRIBUTING.md).

 ## Data
 ### Raw Dataset